ChamikaraTDP/docx/Resume-print.md

 ### **Sujatha's Anthurium**

 - Website design using mobile first approach to made sure to utilize every screen size.
-- Timely and satisfing development using Next.js and Tailwindcss
+- Timely and satisfying development using Next.js and Tailwindcss
 - Improve site load times using image optimizations and static-site rendering.
 - Enhance site discoverability using search engine optimization techniques.
-- Nginx server setup and maintenance on AWS Vertual Private Server.
+- Nginx server setup and maintenance on AWS Virtual Private Server.
 - Making the plants and flowers much more appealing to visitors and boost sales with enhanced online presence.